FREQUENTLY ASKED QUESTIONS

 How long are the maturities of a loan?

-For remodel loans the standard due date will be 8 months from origination and for new-construction projects the standard maturity will be 11 months from origination.
+For remodel loans the standard due date is 8 months from origination and for new-construction projects the standard maturity is 11 months from origination.

 What if I am over or under budget on my improvement estimates?